 \section{Abstract}

-Given a measurement matrix $\textbf{A}\in \mathbb{C}^{m\times d}$, this paper studies the phase-only reconstruction problem where the aim is to recover a complex signal $\textbf{x}$ in $\mathbb{C}^d$ from the phase of $\textbf{Ax}$.
+This paper studies the phase-only reconstruction problem of recovering a complex-valued signal $\textbf{x}$ in $\mathbb{C}^d$ from the phase of $\textbf{Ax}$ where $\textbf{A}$ is a given measurement matrix in $\mathbb{C}^{m\times d}$.
 The reconstruction, if possible, should be up to a positive scaling factor.
-By using the rank of measurement matrices, uniqueness conditions are derived to characterize whether the underlying signal can be uniquely reconstructed.
-Also we are interested in the problem of minimal measurement number.
-We show that at least $2d$ but no more than $4d-2$ measurements are needed for the reconstruction of all $\textbf{x}\in\mathbb{C}^d$, while the minimal measurement number is $2d-1$ if we pursue the recovery of almost all signals.
-Moreover, our uniqueness conditions can be directly adapted to the phase-only reconstruction of $\textbf{x}\in\mathbb{R}^d$, which turns out to be more practical and general than existing uniqueness criteria.
-Finally, we show our theoretical results can be straightforwardly extended to affine phase-only reconstruction where the phase of $\textbf{Ax}+\textbf{b}$ is observed for some $\textbf{b}\in\mathbb{C}^d$.
+By using the rank of discriminant matrices, uniqueness conditions are derived to characterize whether the underlying signal can be uniquely reconstructed.
+We are also interested in the problem of minimal measurement number.
+We show that at least $2d$ but no more than $4d-2$ measurements are needed for the reconstruction of all $\textbf{x}\in\mathbb{C}^d$, whereas the minimal measurement number is exactly $2d-1$ if we pursue the recovery of almost all signals.
+Moreover, when adapted to the phase-only reconstruction of $\textbf{x}\in\mathbb{R}^d$, our uniqueness conditions are more practical and general than existing ones.
+Finally, we show that our theoretical results can be straightforwardly extended to affine phase-only reconstruction where the phase of $\textbf{Ax}+\textbf{b}$ is observed for some $\textbf{b}\in\mathbb{C}^d$.

-{Keywords:} Phase-only reconstruction, magnitude retrieval, phase retrieval, measurement matrix, minimal measurement number
+{Keywords:} phase-only reconstruction, magnitude retrieval, phase retrieval, measurement matrix, minimal measurement number

 {MSC:} 15A03, 15A09, 15A29